ZaninAndrea/school-notes/english_literature/restoration.md

 Lemuel Gulliver worked as a surgeon, who worked on merchant ships.
 Throughout his 4 voyages he comes face to face with different races, either better or the same as our.
 Examining them he thinks about our society, their society show all the flaws of his contemporaries.

-The lilliputiants are evil, wwereas the giants are kindhearted.
+The lilliputiants are evil, whereas the giants are kindhearted.
 The giants kept him in a cage to protect him from the animals, eventually an eagle picks him up and drops him on an english ship.

 Then he lands on the island Laputa, the Laputians were ugly.
 They were philosophers and scientists, they couldn't do anything right, they weren't able to do anything practical.
 They carried out many experiments completely absurd.
 This passage is a sharp satire on the comtemporary philosophy and science.